 My father directed each of us in the room to go to our homes and to pray for a solution then we would meet again in three nights at sunset.
-He also sternly told us not to inform anyone of our thoughts until we had a basic plan.
+He also sternly warned us not to inform anyone of our thoughts until we had a basic plan.

-Coriantumr expressed concern about what the guards would think if the same people met here again in three days, since the same guards worked at the same times and in the same places.
+Coriantumr expressed concern about what the guards would think if the same people met here again in three days, since the same guards usually worked at the same times and in the same places.
 The healer, Calia, recommended that we pray and ponder for the next three days, and bring any inspiration that we might obtain to her or to my Father.

 Calia was one of the oldest members of our community and well respected by my parents and all who knew her.
 She was considered a prophetess as she seemed to have a direct line or conduit to God; my father often consulted her with important decisions.
-Her husband was killed by Jared’s guards during captivity as he was not physically able to meet the demands of his assigned task.
+Her husband was killed by Jared’s guards during captivity as he was not physically able to meet the demands of his assigned tasks.
 Although he did his best to complete his tasks, he moved slower than the guards thought he should move, so they whipped him until he died.
 Calia was truly a gifted healer as she seemed to know exactly which herbs and other treatments were needed.
-In fact, several times Jared requested her services, even offering her a room in the palace but she would not stay there, desiring to be with her people.
+In fact, several times Jared requested her services, even offering her a room in the palace but she would not stay there, as she desired to be with her people.

 Before everyone departed, Coriantumr quietly mentioned that he had been having dreams about a way to fight enemies using only the body, especially arms and legs.
 I quickly stood up and enthusiastically commented that I had similar dreams.
 Without saying anything else, Coriantumr, who was taller and much stronger than me, stood up, walked over to me as if he was about to attack me.
 I grabbed his arm, circled my leg around and pushed my foot into his chest and threw him down to the ground.
 It was amazing!
 I had never before thrown my brother to the ground!
 And believe me, I tried many times.
 My mother looked at us in astonishment, knowing how many times I tried to take down Coriantumr and I seemed to have just done that with ease.
 We suddenly felt an assuring peace and comfort knowing that we were being guided by the Lord to defeat Jared and his armies.